thisispivi/Deep-Learning-Company-Bankruptcy-Prediction/README.md

 ## Test set performance

-In this section we will see how well the network perform on the training set.
+In this section we will see how well the network performs on the test set.

 | Accuracy | Loss |
 |:--------:|:----:|